Apple M2 Max vs Xeon E5-2699 v3

 Technologies and extensions

-Technological solutions and additional instructions supported by Xeon E5-2699 v3 and Apple M2 Max.
+Technological solutions and additional instructions supported by Xeon E5-2699 v3 and M2 Max.
 You'll probably need this information if you require some particular technology.

 Instruction set extensionsIntel® AVX2no data